Jacob-Gruver/workbook/src/reflections/wk2/02-Day.md

 ## What is parameters and what is arguments?

-Parameters help define a function name while arguements are the value each function.
+Parameters help define a function name.
+Parameters basically help define the "function within the function" or the function value and what it does.
+Arguements are the value each function in reguard to the code within the function block.

 ## What is a higher order function, and what does one look like?